jaxbot/club/_src/workshops/05-vim-workshop.md

 * `p` Put (paste) after the cursor
 * `P` Put (paste) before the cursor

-**Side Note**: yanking text doesn't copy it to the system clipboard, it only exists in vim.
+**Side Note**: By default yanking text doesn't copy it to the system clipboard, it only exists in vim.
+However, it is possible to configure vim to yank to the clipboard.
+See section on **vimrc** for more details.

 Try out yanking and putting in Exercise 6.